• Skip to primary navigation

 Before we dive in, it's probably best to take a minute here to talk about actually buying fermented foods in your local area.
 And by all means, if you'd like to start fermenting foods at home that's fantastic (bonus points if you already do!) 🙂

-Luckily, it's fairly easy now to find fermented food options in your local grocery or specialty store.
-For cultured dairy like yogurt or kefir, that'll almost always be near the milk and butter shelves, and for fermented veggies like sauerkraut and kimchi, look in the produce department on the refrigerated shelves.
+Luckily, it's fairly easy now to find fermented food options at your local grocery or specialty store.
+For cultured dairy products like yogurt or kefir, those will almost always be near the milk and butter shelves, and for fermented veggies like sauerkraut and kimchi, look in the produce department on the refrigerated shelves.

-Pro tip: To get all of the probiotic and nutritional benefits of fermented foods, make sure to look for products with language like "contains live and active cultures" in the case of fermented dairy, or "raw" or "fermented" for vegetable ferments.
+Pro tip: To take advantage of all of the health benefits that fermented foods have to offer, make sure to look for products with language like "contains live and active cultures" in the case of fermented dairy, or "raw" or "fermented" for vegetable ferments.

 Drinks